 If it is your intention to move home then prior to any form of marketing it would be advisable to contact the Housing Association first so that they can advise you on your next steps.

-The majority of Housing Associations will have some very specific rules regarding the valuation process – for example some of the Shared Equity valuations that we have carried out have required us to disregard any improvements to the property since acquisition.
+The majority of Housing Associations will have some very specific rules regarding the valuation process.
+For example, some of the shared equity valuations that we have carry out require us to disregard any improvements made to the property since acquisition.
 Other shared equity valuations request specific information to be provided regarding comparable evidence and the details within the valuation report.

 Most Housing Associations require the RICS surveyor to be registered as a valuer, and that the firm is regulated by the RICS directly.